-Father we bless you for calling us to be a chosen generation and a royal priesthood.
+Father, we bless you for calling us a chosen generation and a royal priesthood.

 We praise you because you said, let everything that has breath, Praise the Lord!

-This article aims to consider what praise meaning is, the purpose of praise and the importance of prayer of praise.
-You may not know how to begin prayers of praise and therefore, this prayer will help you in this spiritual discipline and encourage your own personal prayers of praise.
+You may not know how to begin prayers of praise; therefore, this prayer will help you in this spiritual discipline and encourage your prayers of praise.

 Types of Prayers

 In Christendom, we are familiar with the different types of prayers.
-The prayer of faith, is where one would speak a command of faith against a situation.
-Jesus taught that we can have whatever we say if we have faith in God without doubting in our hearts, but rather believing that those things we say are already done (Mark 11:22-23).
+The prayer of faith is where one would speak a command of faith against a situation.
+Jesus taught that we could have whatever we say if we have faith in God without a doubt in our hearts, but rather believing that those things we say are already done (Mark 11:22-23).

-The prayer of petition, aka prayer of supplication is where an individual, groups or congregation come before God in total humility, requesting for what they need.
-We say prayer of petition to the Father Himself; “Whatever you ask the Father in My name He will give you” (John 16:23).
+The prayer of petition, a prayer of supplication, is where an individual, group, or congregation comes before God in total humility, requesting what they need.
+Finally, we say a prayer of petition to the Father Himself; “Whatever you ask the Father in My name He will give you” (John 16:23).

-The prayer of intercession enables us to pray on behalf of others, where interceding is a sign of ones’ relationship with God.
-This type of prayer places a person in the position to ask and therefore receive.
+The prayer of intercession enables us to pray on behalf of others, where interceding is a sign of one’s relationship with God.
+In addition, this type of prayer places a person in the position to ask and receive.
 “Ask, and it will be given to you; seek, and you will find; knock, and it will be opened to you” (Matthew 7:7).

 The New Testament also recalls prayers of praise.
 In Luke 2, when Christ was born of Mary, the angels announced to the shepherds the birth of Jesus Christ.
-The angels and heavenly hosts gave praise to the Lord saying, “Glory to God in the highest, and on earth peace, goodwill toward men”.
+The angels and heavenly hosts praised the Lord, saying, “Glory to God in the highest, and on earth peace, goodwill toward men.”

 What is Praise Meaning?

-The word praise can be associated with exalt, glorify, magnify, confess and giving of thanks.
-When we praise the Lord, we are recognising, appreciating and giving awe to His splendour.
+Praise can be associated with exalting, glorifying, magnifying, confessing, and giving thanks.
+When we praise the Lord, we recognize, appreciate, and provide awe to His splendor.

-We often see examples of praise in the book of Psalms (Psalm 8:1) and in hymns (How Great Thou Art) and as such we can praise God individually and corporately in this fashion.
+We often see examples of praise in the book of Psalms (Psalm 8:1) and hymns (How Great Thou Art), and as such, we can praise God individually and corporately in this fashion.

-We can say prayer of praise to other things or relationships.
-For example, we can give praise to our children for a job well done.
+We can say prayers of praise to other things or relationships.
+For example, we can praise our children for a job well done.

-However, we must praise God with all sincerity, because He is indeed worthy of all the glory, honour and praise.
+However, we must praise God with all sincerity because He is worthy of all the glory, honor, and praise.

 The Importance and Power of Praise

-Whilst the word of God commands us to praise the Lord, the truth is our daily challenges and life struggles cause us to focus on our difficulties, thus crowding out our genuine praise to God.
+While the word of God commands us to praise the Lord, the truth is that our daily challenges and struggles cause us to focus on our difficulties, thus crowding out our genuine praise to God.

 - When you offer prayers of praise to the Lord, His power manifests in your life; miracles begin to happen.

 - When you praise God, you become closer to His presence.
-Hearts transform when you are genuine about your praise to the Lord, who is indeed the Creator of heaven and earth.
-Praise the Lord at the all times!
-Praise the Lord everybody!
+Hearts transform when you genuinely praise the Lord, the Creator of heaven and earth.
+So praise the Lord at all times!
+Praise the Lord, everybody!

 - Persistent prayers of praise break through strongholds of satanic kingdoms.
-For example, in 2 Chronicles 20, Jehoshaphat was up against mighty armies (Moab, Ammon and Ammonites), and through the word that came to Jahaziel (the son of Zechariah, the son of Benaiah) through the Holy Spirit, Jehoshaphat appointed those who should sing to the Lord, and who should praise the beauty of holiness, as they went out before the army and were saying “Praise the Lord, for His mercy endures forever” (2 Chronicles 20:21).
+For example, in 2 Chronicles 20, Jehoshaphat was up against mighty armies (Moab, Ammon, and Ammonites).
+Through the word that came to Jahaziel (the son of Zechariah, the son of Benaiah) through the Holy Spirit, Jehoshaphat appointed those who should sing to the Lord and who should praise the beauty of holiness, as they went out before the army and were saying “Praise the Lord, for His mercy endures forever” (2 Chronicles 20:21).

-- Your prayers of praise are important because, praise will set ambushes against your enemies (2 Chronicles 20:22).
+- Your prayers of praise are essential because praise will set ambushes against your enemies (2 Chronicles 20:22).

-Being able to understand the purpose and power of praising the Lord, will enable you to grow effectively in your praise onto God.
-Knowing the praise meaning, the purpose and importance of praise and prayers of praise will enable you develop a deeper and intimate relationship with God, as well as achieve a greater level of self-discipline by the application of these key principles.
+Understanding the purpose and power of praising the Lord will enable you to grow effectively in your praise of God.
+Knowing the meaning, purpose, and importance of praise and prayers of praise will allow you to develop a more profound and intimate relationship with God and achieve a greater level of self-discipline by applying these critical principles.